Navigate by clicking on doors or door numbers.

 ● In the wood in front of the statue is XIII, indicating 13, the correct door.
 [Independent Credit: vewatkin | White Raven]

 ● In this room is an obvious spade symbol over door 13 and heart symbol over a locked door, there is also a club next to door 13, and diamond shaped studs on door 13.
 In a standard deck of playing cards each suit has 13 cards, and the diamonds are embedded in Door 13.
-[Independent Credit: David Gentile | White Raven]
+[Independent Credit: David G | White Raven]

 ● The phrase at the bottom of the statue reads “FATA VIAM INVENIENT?” which is Latin for “Fate will find a way?”
 The statue represents a modification of the hermit card from a tarot deck.
 [Independent Credit: David Gentile | White Raven] This connection is reinforced by the card suit puzzle.
 [Credit: Vewatkin] The number of the hermit card is 9.
 “Fate” refers the fortune telling function of tarot reading.
 The answer to the question “Fate will find a way?” is obviously no, since the hermit is not holding his lantern, staff-less, and blindfolded.
 Thus 9 is the wrong choice.
-[Credit: One For Me (with a hint) | White Raven] Further reinforcing this, the number on tarot cards is in roman numerals, the correct door is spelled out in roman numerals as wooden braces holding up the hermit statue.
+[Credit: One For Me | White Raven] Further reinforcing this, the number on tarot cards is in Roman numerals, the correct door is spelled out in Roman numerals as wooden braces holding up the hermit statue.

 ● The slope of the dirt floor (and piles of dirt in the room at the other end) suggests that the tunnel was dug from the other side.
 The Guide’s irritation and intention to cover the ‘entrance he had hidden’ suggests that moving from the room at the other end of the tunnel to this one is correct, and therefore taking the tunnel from this end is incorrect.
 [Credit: Vewatkin]